Self-Supervised Vessel Enhancement Using Flow-Based Consistencies: Introduction

 \section{Introduction}

-Tube-like structures, such as vessels and airways, are ubiquitous in human anatomy.
+Tube-like structures, such as vessels and airways, are ubiquitous in studying human anatomy.
 Segmenting such structures is essential for characterizing the progression of many diseases~\cite{estepar2013computed,junior2013automatic}.
-Supervised deep learning methods have made significant progress for accurate segmentation~\cite{guo2020sa,tetteh2018deepvesselnet,SoomroReview2019}, but large-scale annotated datasets are limited to 2D data and small sample size.
+Supervised deep learning methods have made significant progress for accurate segmentation~\cite{guo2020sa,tetteh2018deepvesselnet,SoomroReview2019}, but annotated datasets are largely limited to 2D data and often have a small sample size.
 We develop a self-supervised task that incorporates the structure's key properties and learns optimal representation for the structure.
-Our method is applicable for both 2D and 3D, and it can be employed to bootstrap supervised methods when the number of annotated data is limited.
+Our method is applicable for both 2D and 3D, and it can be employed to bootstrap supervised methods when the number of \textit{annotated} data is limited.

 Automatic vessel segmentation is a challenging problem, given that the vascular networks are complex multi-level tree structures with high variability in local geometry, curvature, and radius, which further varies across modalities and subjects.
 Recently, various deep learning (DL) based techniques have been proposed for various segmentation tasks of tube-like structures~\cite{guo2020sa,tetteh2018deepvesselnet,SoomroReview2019}.
 Training supervised DL algorithms requires many annotated images, which is particularly laborious for complex tube-like structures.
 Due to the lack of a large-scale annotated dataset to train a supervised method, \emph{unsupervised} vessel segmentation methods are still popular, and there is a growing interest in deploying {DL-based} \emph{unsupervised} and \emph{self-supervised} methods~\cite{taleb20203d,zhou2019models}.